GI Bill Project Management Certification: A Veteran's Guide

 How to use your GI Bill for project management certification — which benefits cover PMP, CAPM and agile training, who's eligible, and how PMCOE handles the paperwork.

 Two programmes most commonly fund certification training.
-The Post-9/11 GI Bill (Chapter 33) covers tuition and fees for approved programmes, and Vocational Rehabilitation & Employment (Chapter 31, now VR&E) supports veterans with a service-connected disability moving into a new career.
-Both can apply to project management certification when the provider and programme are VA-approved, as ours are.
-The exact amount of tuition covered depends on your entitlement tier and remaining months of benefit.
+The Post-9/11 GI Bill (Chapter 33) covers tuition and fees for approved programmes.
+Vocational Rehabilitation & Employment (Chapter 31, now VR&E) then supports veterans with a service-connected disability moving into a new career.
+Both can apply to project management certification when the provider and programme are VA-approved, since ours are.
+The exact tuition covered also depends on your entitlement tier and your remaining months of benefit.

 Why project management suits veterans

-Military experience maps directly onto project management: planning, logistics, risk, stakeholder coordination and leading teams under pressure are the daily work of both.
-The PMP certification formalises that experience into a credential employers search for, while the CAPM is an ideal entry point if you're earlier in your project career.
-Agile delivery is increasingly common too, and our agile certification courses suit teams moving to adaptive ways of working.
+Military experience maps directly onto project management.
+Planning, logistics, risk, stakeholder coordination and leading teams under pressure are, after all, the daily work of both.
+The PMP certification formalises that experience into a credential employers search for.
+If you are earlier in your project career, meanwhile, the CAPM is an ideal entry point.
+Agile delivery is increasingly common too, so our agile certification courses suit teams moving to adaptive ways of working.
 PMP-certified practitioners also command a salary premium, as the Project Management Institute reports.

 Which certification should you fund first?

-If you have several years of project leadership behind you, the PMP is the strongest return on your benefit and the credential most recruiters recognise.
-If you're transitioning earlier in your career, start with the CAPM and progress to the PMP once you've built the required experience.
-Either way, we'll map the right course to your remaining entitlement so you use your benefit efficiently rather than spreading it too thin.
+Your experience decides the answer.
+Have several years of project leadership behind you?
+Then the PMP is the strongest return on your benefit, and the credential most recruiters recognise.
+Veterans transitioning earlier in their career should start with the CAPM.
+They then progress to the PMP once they have built the required experience.
+Either way, we map the right course to your remaining entitlement.
+You therefore use your benefit efficiently rather than spreading it too thin.

 How PMCOE handles the GI Bill paperwork

-We file VA Form 22-10272 with you on the enrolment call, so there's no paperwork burden on the veteran.
-We confirm your eligibility, map the right course to your benefit, and provide the enrolment verification the VA needs.
-Because our programmes are on the WEAMS listing, the approval trail is already in place.
-Start with our veterans page or talk to us about your eligibility and start date, and we'll handle the rest.
+We file VA Form 22-10272 with you on the enrolment call, so there is no paperwork burden on the veteran.
+First we confirm your eligibility.
+Then we map the right course to your benefit.
+We also provide the enrolment verification the VA needs.
+The approval trail is already in place, because our programmes sit on the WEAMS listing.
+Start with our veterans page, or talk to us about your eligibility and start date.
+We then handle the rest.

 Frequently asked questions